stephanjusypiw/sassbootswatch/readme.md

 	sudo install --global gulp
 	```

-5. Now there are a couple of ways to install Bootstrap.
-I’ve decided to use bower since it’s fairly easy.
+5. Now there are a couple of ways to install **bootstrap-sass**.
+I’ve decided to use bower since
+   it’s fairly easy.
    To see if bower is installed type the following at the command prompt:
    ```
    	bower -v
    ```
-   If bower is not installed on your system type the following at the command prompt:
+   If bower is not installed on your system, type the following at the command prompt:
    ```
    npm install -g bower
    ```